 The most common warning sign of skin cancer is a change on the skin, especially a new growth or a sore that doesn't heal.
 Skin cancers don't all look the same.
 For example, the cancer may start as a small, smooth, shiny, pale, or waxy lump.
-Or it can appear as a firm red lump.
+It can also appear as a firm red lump.
 Sometimes, the lump bleeds or develops a crust.
 Skin cancer can also start as a flat, red spot that is rough, dry, or scaly.
 Both basal and squamous cell cancers are found mainly on areas of the skin that are exposed to the sun -- the head, face, neck, hands, and arms.
 However, skin cancer can occur anywhere.
-Actinic keratosis, which appears as rough, red or brown scaly patches on the skin, is known as a precancerous condition because it sometimes develops into squamous cell cancer.
+Actinic keratosis, which appears as rough, red or brown scaly patches on the skin, is known as a pre-cancerous condition because it sometimes develops into squamous cell cancer.
 Like skin cancer, it usually appears on sun-exposed areas but can be found elsewhere.
 Changes in the skin are not sure signs of cancer.
 It is important to see a doctor if any symptom lasts longer than 2 weeks.
 Don't wait for the area to hurt -- skin cancers seldom cause pain.

-Can Melanoma Be Found Early?
+Can Melanoma be Found Early?

 The cure rate for skin cancer could be 100 percent if all skin cancers were brought to a doctor's attention before they had a chance to spread.
 Therefore, people should check themselves monthly for new growths or other changes in the skin.
 Any new, colored growths or any changes in growths that are already present should be reported to the doctor without delay.
-Also, people who have already had skin cancer should be sure to have regular exams so that the doctor can check the skin -- both the treated areas and other places where cancer may develop.
+Also, people who have already had skin cancer should have regular exams so that the doctor can check the skin -- both the treated areas and other places where cancer may develop.

-You can improve your chances of finding skin cancer early by performing a simple skin self-exam monthly.
+You can improve your chances of finding skin cancer early by performing a simple monthly skin selfexam.
 The best time to do this self-exam is after a shower or bath.
-You should check your skin in a well-lighted room using a full-length mirror and a hand-held mirror.
+You should check your skin in a welllighted room using a full-length mirror and a hand-held mirror.
 It's best to begin by learning where your birthmarks, moles, and blemishes are and what they usually look like.
 Check for anything new -- a change in the size, texture, or color of a mole, or a sore that does not heal.
 Check all areas, including the back, the scalp, between the buttocks, and the genital area:

 - Look at the front and back of your body in the mirror, then raise your arms and look at the left and right sides. - Bend your elbows and look carefully at your palms; forearms, including the undersides; and the upper arms. - Examine the back and front of your legs.
 Also look between your buttocks and around your genital area. - Sit and closely examine your feet, including the soles and the spaces between the toes. - Look at your face, neck, and scalp.
-You may want to use a comb or a blow dryer to move hair so that you can see better.
+You may want to use a comb or a blow dryer to move hair so that you can see better. - Most people's immune systems try to fight the cancer cells off.
+When a person's immune system tries to attack the melanoma, it sometimes attacks the normal skin cells called melanocytes, which are responsible for producing the pigment that makes our skin brown.
+When this happens, the person will develop white patches in their skin, called vitiligo.
+Sometimes vitiligo is a sign of an undiagnosed melanoma, so you should see a dermatologist if you have vitiligo. - Suspicious moles or changing birthmarks should be evaluated